Related Information about Entities

-In the search for “wonderwall,” the search engine noticed that the names “Oasis,” and “Liam Gallagher,” and “Noel Gallagher” all appeared frequently in the search results returned on that search.
-Because of that, the search engine expanded the search results to include profile information for those three frequently occuring names.
+In the search for “Wonderwall,” the search engine noticed that the names “Oasis,” and “Liam Gallagher,” and “Noel Gallagher” all appeared frequently in the search results returned on that search.
+Because of that, the search engine expanded the search results to include profile information for those three frequently occurring names.

 This kind of expansion of search results, to include names of people, places, events, and things found in a search for an original search query is described in a patent filing from Yahoo.
 While it doesn’t presently appear in use, it’s a possible approach from the search engine.

 Invented by Rajat Mukherjee, Irfan Presswala, and Kalpana Ravinarayanan

 Published September 18, 2008